phnix-dev/markdown-book/docs/user/introduction.md

 This project is licensed under the terms of the [Mozilla Public License, version 2.0](https://www.mozilla.org/en-US/MPL/2.0/).

-The icon (addons\markdown_viewer\icon.svg) is licensed under the terms of the [CC BY-NC-ND](https://creativecommons.org/licenses/by-nc-nd/4.0/) License
+The icon (./addons/markdown_viewer/icon.svg and ./icon.png) is licensed under the terms of the [CC BY-NC-ND](https://creativecommons.org/licenses/by-nc-nd/4.0/) License.

 ## Thanks